Conditions of camping

 6. Camp set-up

 6.1 Campsites vary in size.
 There is no guarantee that tents, vans or vehicles will fit onto any site.
-It is the applicant’s responsibility to ensure the selection of a campsite that will fully contain all of their equipment, including vehicle, within boundaries (refer condition 16 for additional information on vehicular parking).
+It is the applicant’s responsibility to ensure the selection of a campsite that will fully contain all of their equipment, including vehicle, within boundaries.

 6.3 All property belonging to you and your guests must be kept within the confines of the campsite boundaries.